(Photo credit: Andrew Stutesman/Unsplash)

 In practical terms, this means individuals changing their views and “switching ideological teams” after being persuaded by arguments or personal experience.
 If we continue the example from drug policy reform, it would resemble police, business owners, doctors, and politicians (in power) supporting progressive drug policy reforms such as decriminalization and legal regulation.
 However, “achieving this requires many different communities supporting it: women, youth, students, elderly, professionals, taxi drivers, merchants and small business owners, religious figures, civil servants, and more.
 The broader the array of supporters, the more likely the movement is to represent the full range of society with diverse spheres of influence—which means more ways to reach people situated within the opponent’s pillars of support.” (pg.
 85)

 In other words, one must be connected in some way to a dominant regime’s supporters to persuade them to consider alternative views.
 However, a structural weakness of many extreme activist communities is that they often insulate themselves (or are insulated) from mainstream society by virtue of their extreme views.
 To them, these views are completely normal and intuitive—they cannot register how anyone could think otherwise.
-This lack of self-awareness around how peripheral and outside the norm one’s ideological position is presents a significant barrier to building a broad and diverse base of support.
+This lack of self-awareness of how outside the norm one’s ideological position is presents a significant barrier to building a broad and diverse base of support.
 Ideologically entrenched individuals build their social circles and form connections with others who share their views with equal vigor and purity.
 Not only does this create and reinforce echo chambers, it also limits opportunities to destabilize the other side’s “pillars of support” because one is less likely to share a connection with its supporters.

 Factor 3: Using a wide variety of tactics, not just demonstrations